georgeflanagin/labdocs/problem.reports.md

 If you get an error, `fred` is either the wrong name or the workstation is incorrectly entered in UR's DNS system.

+As strange as it sounds, we sometimes see problems where a workstation has more than one name, or the names and IP addresses are not correctly paired.
+Make sure that this command tells you the address belongs to `fred` or `fred.richmond.edu`!

+`host 141.166.220.100`

 ### Can you ping it?

-Type `ping -c 4 fred`.
-This will send `fred` four packets at one second intervals to echo back to you.
+Type `ping -c 6 fred`.
+This will send `fred` six packets at one second intervals to echo back to you.
 If you get them all back, then fred has an network card that is correctly attached to the network.
+If you get some but not all back, then it is time to check `fred` for a loose network cable.

 ### Can you reach SSH's port on the other end?